Davecastle10/College_Stuff/Databases/Normalisation.md

 # Normalisation
 ## Benefits of normalisation
 - Makes data bases better
 - Reducing Redundancy(repetition) so that it is easier to understand, process, enter data.
-Also reducing redundancy chances for errors/inconsistencies(anomalies)/erroneous data
+Also reducing redundancy reduces chances for errors/inconsistencies(anomalies)/erroneous data

 ## Normal Forms
  We can fix redundacy with normal forms